mohit2708/study/python/python/7_oops/3_oops_object.md

 |       | [Counting the Number of objects of a Class?](#ques-counting-the-number-of-objects-of-a-class) |

 ### Ques.
 What is Object?
+* An object is a container that contains data and functionality.
 * The object is an entity that has state and behavior.
 It may be any real-world object like the mouse, keyboard, chair, table, pen, etc.
+* Before creating objects, you define a class first.
+And from the class, you can create one or more objects.
+The objects of a class are also called **instances** of a class.
 * **For example:** if you have an employee class, then it should contain an attribute and method, i.e. an email id, name, age, salary, etc.

 ```python